-A clear violation of health and safety codes, such as those set by the California Occupational Safety and Health Administration (Cal OSHA), could qualify as serious and willful misconduct.
-Intentionally removing safety equipment and instructing employees to continue working could also qualify as serious and willful misconduct.
+A clear violation of health and safety codes, such as those set by the California Occupational Safety and Health Administration (Cal OSHA), might qualify as serious and willful misconduct.
+Intentionally removing safety equipment and instructing employees to continue working could also qualify.

-Because these claims are very difficult to win and follow a different set of rules than a typical workers’ comp claim, you should consult with an experienced workers’ comp attorney right away.
-A lawyer can assess your claim, identify any safety violations, and advise you on the likelihood of winning your claim.
+Because claims for serious and willful misconduct are very difficult to win and follow a different set of rules than typical workers’ comp claims, you should consult with a lawyer as soon as possible.
+An experienced workers’ comp attorney can assess your case, identify any safety violations, and advise you on the likelihood of winning your claim.